 Kevin M. Mattessich concentrates his practice in commercial litigation and he has defended companies and their directors and officers in a variety of contexts ranging from the defense of companies in management disputes, engineers sued in mine development suits, stock brokerages and investment advisers and other contexts.
-In addition, Kevin maintains an active insurance coverage analysis and litigation practice in which he has represented clients all over the globe.
+In addition, he maintains an active insurance coverage analysis and litigation practice in which he has represented clients all over the globe.
 Internationally recognized for his experience with investigating and litigating fidelity and fraud related claims, including matters involving Ponzi schemes, securities act violations, cyber risks, commodities and foreign exchange losses, insider trading, D&O liability, qui tam actions and other corporate exposures.
-Kevin has also been retained to analyze and arbitrate major claims submitted under R&W and other transactional risk policies.
+Mr. Mattessich has also been retained to analyze and arbitrate major claims submitted under R&W and other transactional risk policies.

-Previously, Kevin served as a Trial Attorney in the Criminal Division of the Department of Justice where he prosecuted white-collar fraud cases.
+Previously, Mr. Mattessich served as a Trial Attorney in the Criminal Division of the Department of Justice where he prosecuted white-collar fraud cases.
 He has testified before the Judiciary Committee of the U.S. Senate on health care fraud issues, and he has spoken at numerous seminars on litigation and insurance related issues.

 Mr. Mattessich is actively involved in the community affairs of his hometown of Ridgewood, New Jersey.